Adoption Activity Days

 "The day itself featured a host of different activities including games, face painting, and a soft play area.

 "It was great to be able to interact with the children in different ways, to have a game of Connect 4 followed by some painting and drawing.
 It enabled us to learn more about the children’s interests and see what they were like in different environments.
 It was helpful to have the foster carers and children’s social workers on hand to ask for more information about the children.
-The day finished with a lunch, followed by a magic show where the children sat together, giving adopters an opportunity to reflect on the day’s events.
+There was a magic show where the children sat together, giving adopters an opportunity to reflect on the day’s events.
 There was also time afterwards for adopters to express an interest in children they’d met on the day.

 "We felt a great attachment to the children we came to see and felt confident to progress the link further.